shaun-yb/personal_website/src/pages/pages/2015-05-01---about/index.md

 👋Hello!

-My name is Shaun (although you problaby know that about me already, if you're reading this).
+My name is Shaun (although you probably know that about me already, if you're reading this).
 Currently, I am the lead backend engineer at [YvesBlue](http://yves.blue), a Financial Technology startup in NYC that builds software to allow investors how sustainable and impactful their portfolios are.

 Growing up in a small town you probably haven't heard of [a small town you probably haven't heard of](https://en.wikipedia.org/wiki/Shapleigh,_Maine) in Maine, I spent my childhood hiking the Appalachian mountains, picking wild berries, partaking in philosophical discussions with trees, and swimming in the Atlantic year round.